Abercus/PetfinderNNBlog/README.md

 Avg Fee |22.086|21.822|21.582|20.151|21.315

 ## Baseline modeling
-To evaluate how useful our neural networks are, we compared them to some baseline models, namely the **Random Forest classifier** (RFC) and **Gaussian Naïve Bayes** (GNB).
-RFC was selected because of its speed and good performance in many machine learning tasks, while GNB is a good probabilistic baseline for...
+To evaluate how useful our neural networks are, we compared them to some baseline models, namely the **Random Forest classifier** (RFC), **Extreme Gradient Boosting** (XGB) and **Gaussian Naïve Bayes** (GNB).
+RFC was selected because of its speed and good performance in many machine learning tasks, similary XGB has shown to be really performant in many tasks (especially on Kaggle), while GNB is a good probabilistic baseline for...
 RFC performed the best on the raw … data and thus, was selected as the baseline method for further tests.

 The sklearn implementations of both methods were used in this project.
 We tested various values of the _n_estimators_ and _max_depth_ parameters, the first specifying the number of trees in the forest and the second setting the maximum depth of a tree in the forest.
 According to the test cohen-kappa score, accuracy and cross-validation accuracy we found the best _n_estimators_ to be 60 and _max_depth_ 15.
 These are kept constant through the rest of the project.